Cathedral suing the NHS after worshipper claims for foot injury

 Posted: April 1, 2015

-Posted in: Medical Negligence Public Liability
+Posted in: Foot Injuries Medical Negligence NHS Claims Public Place Accidents

 A cathedral in North Yorkshire is currently suing the NHS after it was forced to payout to a worshipper who was not immediately treated after injuring himself during a service.
 Christopher Shepherd attended the surface at the Ripon Cathedral in North Yorkshire two days before Christmas in 2009, when he tripped and fractured his foot.
 The severity of the injury left Mr Shepherd unable to walk and requiring the use of a wheelchair.